megastef/node-red-contrib-logsene/README.md

 4) The module 'logsene' registers to node-red you can find in the storage section on the left side panel in node-red.

-5) Drag the logsene module to your worksheet
+5) Drag the Logsene module to your worksheet

 6) double click on it to configure

-7) Enter the Logsene App token and name the log  (e.g. iotLogger)
+7) Enter the Logsene app token and name the log  (e.g. iotLogger)
     - current limitation: pls. don't use special characters in it like '-'

 ## What can I do with it?